christopherrauh/christopherrauh.github.io/_posts/2022-08-24-AirBnb-Seattle-Analysis.md

 ## Part III - Reviews, How active are the users

-Finally I want to learn about the most active reviewers
+Finally I want to learn about the most active reviewers.
+Is there a **significant amount of guests who keep returning** to the Seattle area many times a year?
+These guests could be interesting for marketing activities as they might have a positive impact on prospective AirBnb customers with positive reviews.
+As I thrifty traveller I would also be interested to enjoy some benefits.

 ![Review Counts](../images/review_counts.png)